 Purchasing products through your local co-op supports local farmers, ranchers and artisans producing healthier products for your family and community.
 By supporting your local co-ops, you are helping your environment by minimizing the carbon footprint created by the large industrial food-distribution networks around the U.S. and world.

-Also, do not be fooled, in our opinion, much of this newly labeled Grassfed beef is "misleading" because of the USDA's loose labeling standards.
-For example, according to the USDA, to qualify to label as Grassfed, animals simply need to have access to grass.
-The standards do not specify that cattle actually have to graze grass, how much of their daily intake is grass or how many days or months they must graze grass.
-So, in essence, a feedlot can give cattle gate access to a small pasture adjacent to their feedlot and label the beef as Grassfed.
-Also, the USDA standards for Grassfed, do not mention antibiotics or hormone use, and thus, this standard allows for animals to be fed antibiotics and growth hormones and still be labeled Grassfed.
+Also, do not be fooled, in our opinion, much of this newly labeled Grassfed beef really is 100 percent GrainFED and thus very misleading" because of the USDA's No Truth in labeling standards.
+Also, the USDA standards for Grassfed, do not prohibit antibiotics or hormone use, and thus, this standard allows for animals to be fed antibiotics and growth hormones and still be labeled Grassfed.
 Holy Cow Beef cattle graze green forages (a great source of protein) or hay cut from green forages (a great source of protein) and have no added antibiotics or hormones.
 If and when Holy Cow Beef supplements, we use cottonseed supplements (a healthy mix of protein and fat) rather than a grain-based supplement such as corn or milo (primarily a source of carbohydrates).